Posted on 2/10/2017 in Digital Marketing

 - Appeal to Your Audience: To gain conversions, you need to appeal to the hearts and minds of your audiences.
 Consider the core demographics that visit your site.
 What are their interests, needs, and goals?
 By catering to the emotions and interests of your audience, you can boost conversions and enhance your ROI.

-- A/B Test your Funnel from Top to Bottom: Your landing page serves as the top of the funnel, generating the greatest amount of traffic to your site.
-Determine which pages are performing the best and A/B test them in order of most traffic to least traffic.
+- A/B Test Your Funnel from Top to Bottom: Your landing page serves as the top of the funnel, generating the greatest amount of traffic to your site.
+Determine which pages are performing the best and A/B test them in order of most traffic to the least traffic.
 This will help you to determine the underlying factors that are resulting in fewer page views for your slower webpages.

 - Experiment with Layouts and Templates: People are largely visual learners, and aesthetics are key to captivating an audience.
 A/B test a variety of templates, styles, and layouts to see which is most visually appealing in the eyes of your visitors.